aa-ag/launchurls/README.md

 - Add row number
 - Check row count with API
 - Review & fix API call: currently getting only a few URL's
-- Write function to launch all of them at the same time.